JordanMartinez/purescript-jordans-reference/21-Hello-World/06-Application-Structure/src/01-Monads-and-Effects.md

 #### Free

 In the `Free`-approach, one models the above effects using data structures (again, we'll show how later).
 Essentially, one uses domain-specific languages (DSLs) created via data structures to define an Abstract Syntax Tree (AST).
-Such a tree describe a computation but does not run them.
+Such trees describe computations but do not run them.
 Later on, an AST is "interpreted" (via a `NaturalTransformation`/`~>`) into a final base monad that actually runs the computation.
 Using a visual, it produces this diagram (read top to bottom):
 ```
 Pure High-Level Language
       |